 Cholecystectomy can be done both using an open method and a laparoscopic method.
 Complications are more likely to occur when using the open method.
 The complications during surgery include:

 - Injury to bile duct

 Of these, injury to bile duct is most important and the most serious.
 The rate of bile duct injury is one in every 200 to 600 cases.
 When the bile duct gets injured, it heals over a period of time with some amount of narrowing of the duct.
 When the duct gets narrowed, it obstructs the flow of bile from the liver.
-This could lead to fever, abdominal pain and jaundice.
+This could lead to fever, abdominal pain, and jaundice.
 When there is complete obstruction, it affects fat digestion and absorption of fat soluble vitamins like vitamin A, D, E and K. When vitamin K is not absorbed, it could lead to bleeding from various sites.
-When the obstruction is not relieved in appropriate time, it can in turn affect the liver causing secondary biliary cirrhosis.
-Bile duct injury can be treated endoscopically and rarely surgical treatment is needed.
+When the obstruction is not relieved at the appropriate time, it can in turn affect the liver causing secondary biliary cirrhosis.
+Bile duct injury can be treated endoscopically and surgical treatment is rarely needed.

-Bile leak can lead to bile peritonitis with symptoms like fever in the postoperative period, severe abdominal pain and vomiting.
+A bile leak can lead to bile peritonitis with symptoms like fever in the postoperative period, severe abdominal pain and vomiting.
 Bile peritonitis needs surgical treatment.
 Pancreatitis causes severe abdominal pain that may radiate to the back.
 Pancreatitis can be treated medically.

 Patients can reduce their risk of complications following cholecystectomy by strictly following their surgeon's postoperative instructions.
 During the immediate post gallbladder removal recovery period, it is important to allow your body to recuperate.
 Reintroduce varied food items gradually over a period of time, utilize pain killers as needed in agreement with your treating surgeon, and remember that depending on the mode of surgery, it will take between two and six weeks to be able to resume your normal daily activities.